advaymehta009/Palagrism-Detector-Deployment-with-AWS_Sagemaker/Plagiarism Detector Sagemaker/README.md

 # Plagiarism Detector with AWS Sagemaker

-This repository contains the Plagiarism Detector Project for Udacity Machine Learning Engineer Nanodegree.
-It contains the jupyter notebooks and python files of the model and training.

 ### Project Details

 * The Dataset was preprocessed with multiple features like Longest Common Subsequence (LCS) and Containment.
 Based on the correlation of the features, only a couple of features were selected for the final model to be trained upon.